Chris S. Dodig

 Chris, together with Jay O'Connor and Buffy Lord, teamed up to achieve a $1 million settlement of a wrongful death case on behalf of a family from Middlebury, Vermont.
 The case arose from a motor vehicle accident involving a large cement truck that occurred in Hancock, Vermont while the client was at work.
 As such, the case involved both a workers' compensation component and a traditional wrongful death claim based on negligence.
 The case was filed in the Rutland Superior Court and settled after mediation.

-Chris obtained a 9.5 million dollar judgment in the Berkshire Superior Court on behalf of a quadriplegic client victimized by domestic violence.
+Chris obtained a $9.5 million judgment in the Berkshire Superior Court on behalf of a quadriplegic client victimized by domestic violence.
 This judgment is believed to be the largest of its kind ever awarded in Berkshire County.
 Our client was able to purchase a modified home for her family, which is now fully handicap accessible.
 She also purchased a handicap accessible van and created a special needs trust to pay for her future needs.

 Areas of Practice